-Monitoring may occur downwind or upwind depending on how the plume is tracking, with priority being directed to the nearest unevacuated residence or areas where people may be present.
+1. Using your map and the current wind conditions, travel downwind, with priority being directed to the nearest unevacuated residence or area where people may be present.

 Sour Gas Release - Unmanned Operations

 area where people may be present.

 · If notified of a release by an alarm or by a reported odour, the out Air Monitors upon confirmation of the release location.